persoo/persoo-templates/DEVELOPER_GUIDE.md

 In this project, we also provide a few basic templates for Persoo offers.
 You can use them as inspiration for creating your own persoo templates.
 Just fork this repository, add new templates and keep them in your git repository.

 ### Template source files
 All widgets are located at `template` directory.
-For each widget, there is subdirectory whose name is templateID.
+For each widget, there is sub-directory whose name is templateID.
 Directory contains two files

+    templates/<templateID>/index.json
+    templates/<templateID>/template.html

    * **index.json** -- json with widget configuration, only main template field is empty (this field is added during build, because we keep widget's html source code in natural form in file template.html, not in JSON, on one line with escaped new lines and quotes)
    * **template.html** -- main template as html string with EJS